LukaszRams/NASA_API/README.md

 The application is equipped with automatic detection of incorrect files in the source folder, deleting them and if new data is available updating.

-The software ultimately runs as a Windows service

 ***Application created for educational purposes only***